Winners and Losers from College Football Bowl Season

 So much for that hot-seat talk, at least for a day.

-Yes, Auburn needs to do much better in the SEC next year for coach Gus Malzahn's seat temperature to go down, but the Tigers were magnificent in the Music City Bowl, torching the Boilermakers for 56 first-half points, which is the most points in a half on any bowl game.
+Yes, Auburn needs to do much better in the SEC next year for coach Gus Malzahn's seat temperature to go down, but the Tigers were magnificent in the Music City Bowl, torching the Boilermakers for 56 first-half points, which is the most points in a half of any bowl game.

 The Tigers won 63-14, and it could have been much, much worse for Purdue.
 After offensive coordinator Chip Lindsey parted ways with the program and headed to Kansas to join Les Miles' staff, Malzahn took over play-calling duties, and it worked extremely well.